aviatesk/street-feature-analysis/README.md

 This project is carried as the final assignment for [DL4US](http://dl4us.com/ ), online deep-learning educating course held by [Matsuo Lab., the University of Tokyo](https://weblab.t.u-tokyo.ac.jp/en/ ).
 Though almost all what I have done with the project is accessible within this repository, only the final report I submitted is not available because of restriction.
 But still you can see the [slides of presentation](presentation-2018-12-14/presentation-2018-12-14.pdf ) that I held at the completion celemony on Dec.14, 2018, at University of Tokyo (in Japanese).

-The initial inspiration for this project was from my friend [Ryohei](https://www.instagram.com/ryohei_ideal/ )'s instagram post: https://www.instagram.com/p/Bl7Sd2dnwNt8ZVzTu1Rdbe0NPUayQY48K77u-k0/ <br> Check his cool posts with great implications !
+The initial inspiration for this project was from my friend [Ryohei](https://www.instagram.com/ryohei_ideal/ )'s instagram post: https://www.instagram.com/p/Bl7Sd2dnwNt8ZVzTu1Rdbe0NPUayQY48K77u-k0/ <br> Check his cool posts with a lot of implications !

 ### References